stevenj/CIPs/CIP-0062/README.md

 expects that `cardano.{walletName}.enable()` to be enabled and added to CIP-30 whitelist implicitly when this API is enabled.

-When both this API and [CIP-30](https://cips.cardano.org/cips/cip30/) being enabled, is up to the wallet to decide the number of prompts requesting permissions to be displayed to the user.
+When both this API and [CIP-30](https://cips.cardano.org/cips/cip30/) are being enabled, it is up to the Wallet to decide the number of prompts requesting permissions to be displayed to the user.

-* `purpose` - This is a list of purposes that the dApp is advising that it will be using on the API.
-The wallet must respond with an error if the purpose is not supported by the Wallet.
+* `purpose` - This is a list of `VotingPurposes` that the dApp is advising that it will be using on the API.
+The Wallet must respond with an `UnsupportedVotingPurpose` APIError if the purpose is not supported by the Wallet.

-  Note: Currently only voting purpose 0 (Catalyst) is defined.
-The wallet should reject any other purpose requested.
+  Note: Currently only Voting Purpose 0 (Catalyst) is defined.
+The wallet should reject any other Voting Purpose requested.

 ### Returns

-Upon successful connection via [`cardano.{walletName}.governance.enable()`](#cardanowalletnamegovernanceenablepurpose-votingpurpose-promiseapi), a javascript object we will refer to as `API` (type) / `api` (instance) is returned to the dApp with the following methods.
+Upon successful connection via [`cardano.{walletName}.governance.enable()`](#cardanowalletnamegovernanceenablepurpose-votingpurpose-promiseapi), a javascript object we refer to as `API` (type) / `api` (instance) is returned to the dApp with the following methods.

 ## Governance API

-All methods (all but the signing functionality) should not require any user interaction as the user has already consented to the dApp reading information about the wallet's governance state when they agreed to [`cardano.{walletName}.governance.enable()`](#cardanowalletnamegovernanceenablepurpose-votingpurpose-promiseapi).
+All methods (all but those requiring signing functionality) should not require any user interaction as the user has already consented to the dApp reading information about the wallet's governance state when they agreed to [`cardano.{walletName}.governance.enable()`](#cardanowalletnamegovernanceenablepurpose-votingpurpose-promiseapi).